-Medical Visitor Visa
+Medical Visitor Visa UK

 The Medical Visitor is now a part of the 'Standard Visitor Visa' category.
 Applicants wishing to travel to the UK to undergo a private medical consultation or course of treatment can apply for a Medical Visitor Visa.